 Sets with smaller 1.5″ checkers are generally very comfortable, and gain some ease of portability.
 As checkers get even smaller, to the 1.25″ range, they become a bit more difficult to manipulate, and may get knocked around by the dice.
 Smaller sets are also less friendly to spectators, a vital consideration in chouettes.

 The attractive wooden set pictured here has two problems.
 First, the points are not quite tall enough, so just four checkers make it appear to be nearly “full.”
-It’s more standard for the fifth checker to nearly, or only just, cover the tip of the point (as you see in see the two images below).
+It’s more standard for the fifth checker to nearly, or only just, cover the tip of the point.
 Second – and much worse – there is far too much horizontal “play” between the checkers, so they tend to slosh around on the field, requiring constant effort to keep them properly aligned.
 About 1/8″ of lateral play within a quadrant is all you want, so that checkers slot unambiguously onto their points.

 But what about the depth of the playing field (the distance measured across the board between you and your opponent)?
 It turns out that there is quite a bit of variation in the ratio of width to depth among boards, resulting in a substantially different feel — so you should take notice of this aspect of rival sets before settling on one.
 The thing to note is how many checkers will fit in between the stacks of five checkers on your 6-points.
 The three examples below illustrate the range you’ll find on modern boards — anything from just under a single checker to well over two checkers’ worth of separation.